Pathways to protection: How one vaccine decision can affect options for managing other diseases in broilers

 Poultry Health Today asked two experts with extensive experience evaluating vaccination programs on hundreds of farms — Kalen Cookson, DVM, MAM, and Lloyd Keck, DVM, ACPV — for help in navigating the path to sensible, strategic and cost-effective disease protection.

-What to use for Marek’s disease is usually the first step toward planning a broiler-vaccination program.
-Even though the incidence of tumors is generally low in US broilers, the Marek’s disease virus is ubiquitous and always a potential cause of immune suppression.
+What to use for Marek’s disease (MD) is usually the first step toward planning a broiler-vaccination program.
+Even though the incidence of tumors is generally low in US broilers, the MD virus is ubiquitous and always a potential cause of immune suppression.
 “That’s why all broiler operations continue to immunize their flocks against this highly contagious disease,” Cookson says.

-While traditional live vaccines for Marek’s are available, many US broiler operations obtain Marek’s protection from a herpesvirus of turkey (HVT) recombinant vector vaccine administered in ovo.
-HVT helps protect against Marek’s and serves as a vector to help provide protection against one of three other costly diseases — infectious bursal disease (IBD), infectious laryngotracheitis (ILT) or Newcastle disease (ND).
+While traditional live vaccines for MD are available, many US broiler operations obtain MD protection from a herpesvirus of turkey (HVT) recombinant vector vaccine administered in ovo.
+HVT helps protect against MD and serves as a vector to help provide protection against one of three other costly diseases — infectious bursal disease (IBD), infectious laryngotracheitis (ILT) and/or Newcastle disease (ND).

-Though more expensive than traditional vaccines, the recombinant vector vaccines are popular with broiler producers because they’re easy to administer and offer a high margin of safety, with virtually no reactions that can impede flock performance.
-The only hitch: Not more than one HVT vaccine, whether a recombinant or not, can be used at the same time because they will compete with each other and become less effective.
+Though more expensive than traditional vaccines, the recombinant vector vaccines are popular with broiler producers because they’re easy to administer and safe, and do not impede flock performance.

 Choosing your weapon

-So, if broiler farms get only one shot with an HVT-based recombinant, which disease should they target?
+So, if broiler farms get only one shot with an HVT-based recombinant, which disease or diseases should they target?

 It really comes down to disease pressure, time of year and other vaccination options.
 Keck recommends using lab testing and physical evidence of disease damage as a starting point.
 “You want to find the recombinant that’ll deliver the most value in each particular situation,” he says.
 “Then use traditional vaccines to manage the other major diseases.”